malacath

 EXPLICATION: The mace Scourge, Blessed of Malacath, Mackkan's legendary weapon, forged from sacred ebony in the Fountains of Fickledire, has ever been the bane of the Dark Kin, and many a black spirit has been hurled back into Oblivion with a single blow of this bold defender of the friendless.
 Scourge now hangs within the armory of Battlespire, ready to take up in the name of the Emperor against the Daedric Lords.

 16 Accords of Madness, v.
-VII
+XII

 Author: